 To compete with Airbnb, hotels need to highlight the services they offer that Airbnbs do not, such as consistent customer service, amenities (pool, Wi-Fi, gym, restaurants, room service, etc.), as well as trust and safety.

 4. Change in Customer Demands

 It’s tough to meet every trend and demands.
 However, it’s important to cover the basics to ensure your customers will have a pleasant stay.
-Fast Wi-Fi, personalized service, fast check-ins and check-out process, entertainment, as well as other unique services are crucial to improve your customer satisfaction.
+Fast Wi-Fi, personalized service, fast check-ins and check-out process, entertainment, as well as other unique services are crucial to improving your customer satisfaction.

 5. Cash Flow Issues

 Healthy cash flow is essential in keeping your business operational.
 Cash flow problems usually occur when there is a delay in receiving payments from customers.
 Almost every business, small or large, experienced cash flow issues, including hotels.
 To avoid cash flow issues, it’s important to manage your finances effectively.
 You can delay the disbursement of cash while encouraging your clients to repay their loans faster.

 Another way to unlock working capital is to accept direct bookings from online channels where customers pay in advance.
 In this way, you’ll be able to access working capital to pay for daily business expenses like utility bills, payroll, inventory, maintenance, and more.

 Hoteliers are clamoring to keep up with the ever-changing technology.
 Because customers are now tech-savvy than ever before, a majority of hotels now have Wi-Fi and smart TVs.
 That’s why it’s imperative for hoteliers to explore different hotel financing to fund these advancements.